Aequivinius/age_mentions/readme.md

 * confidence (see below)
 * about (if multiple apply, it's comma-separated: `patient,speaker`)
   * speaker (= author of post, sometimes they interview people and then the AM's are not annotated as speaker even though they say 'I was about 16')
-  * patient (means person who has the disease, could also be 'about' oä)
+  * patient (means person who has the disease, or any other disease)
   * nothing: eg: The **mother** of a boy with AS...

 CONFIDENCE